 Try to think of the situations in which your child is consistently uncooperative.

-There might be some simple steps you can take to help your child feel more comfortable, and therefore more cooperative.
+There might be things you can do to help your child feel more comfortable, and therefore more cooperative.
 These could include:

-- incorporating things from situations where your child is comfortable and cooperative, such as taking a special plate from home if you go out to eat
+- using your child’s comfort objects in situations where she’s uncooperative – for example, taking a special plate from home if you go out to eat

 - compromising between what you need to do and your child’s sensitivities – for example, going to the shopping centre at a quieter time of day.